 Can you do this?
-If you are a Student you may want to check to see if the Echo360 administrator has disabled student access to either the student media library or Universal Capture: Personal before continuing.
-The easiest way to know is to skip to the Installing Universal Capture: Personal section below, and open the Downloads page.
-If you do not have a download option as shown, you can stop reading.
+If you are a Student you may want to see if either the Echo360 Library or Universal Capture: Personal downloads have been disabled for students before continuing.
+The easiest way to know is to enter Echo360 and click the Settings icon (looks like a gear) in the top right corner, then click Downloads.
+If you do not have a Universal Capture download option, you can stop reading.

 Universal Capture is the interface/software used to create Echo360 recordings.
 You can download Universal Capture from Echo360 onto your personal computer, and generate recordings to share with your classes or groups, or if you are a student, to submit for a homework assignment.
 This version is called Universal Capture: Personal also referred to as UC: Personal.